JakeC007/JakeC007.github.io/ai-safety.md

           <div class="as-pillar-kicker" data-copy="AS-PILLAR-1-KICKER">Pillar 1</div>
           <h2 class="as-pillar-title" data-copy="AS-PILLAR-1-TITLE">Who controls young people's information</h2>
           <p data-copy="AS-PILLAR-1-BODY">
-            Auditing what is collected about children in K&ndash;12 settings and how vendors behave against their stated practices.
-Collection is pervasive, oversight is thin, and almost nobody in the chain of custody can say what leaves the building.
+            I audit what is collected about children in K&ndash;12 settings and how vendors behave against their stated practices.
+I have found that collection is extensive while oversight is limited, and that schools are rarely able to account for what student data leaves their systems.
           </p>
           <div class="as-chips">
             <span class="cv-badge badge-gold">CHI '23</span>